TKp (T2D, ‘Śląsk’)

 - Stoomtrein Hoorn, The Netherlands (5150/1958 – current status unknown).

 Preserved Locomotives of British Railways by Peter Fox and Peter Hall (Platform 5, 2002) lists also 3399/? – probably 1954 – owned by Pontypool & Blaenavon Railway; this, however, is not confirmed by their website.
 According to some sources, TKp-101 (Fablok 2013/1950) has also been offered for sale.
-No details are available; according to the above-mentioned list of preserved locomotives, this machine is kept in Przezchlebie in Upper Silesia in a very poor condition.
+No details are available; according to the above-mentioned list of preserved locomotives, this machine is still (late 2010) kept in Przezchlebie in Upper Silesia in a very poor condition.

 Main technical data